ma1069/rimanenze-alimentari/README.md

 The next step is to load the `dump.sql` file to your own database, and configure the `lib/database.php` file with the proper database url/database/password.

 Then, you should be good to go.
+Happy coding :) Just browse the application starting from /pages/login.php and log in as administrator (user: admin@mirror.cc, passsword: prova).

-Happy coding :) Pull requests are more than welcome!
+Pull requests are more than welcome!

+This project is being licensed with the GNU Affero license, attached in the file LICENSE